Skip to main content

 In general, makeup typically lasts one year from the manufactured date before expiring.

-Since it's difficult to know just by looking at a product when it expires, here are some helpful guidelines to keep in mind:
+It's difficult to know just by looking at a product when it expires, so here are some helpful guidelines to keep in mind:

 • Mascara and liquid eyeliner typically are considered safe to use for three months.
 Liquid products used near the eye have an increased risk of spreading bacteria.